 The heavyweight B2B prospecting championship #2: exhibitions and networking/referrals

-We’ve reached the second part of our heavyweight prospecting championship, analyzing the various ways to find prospects online.
+We’ve reached the second part of our heavyweight prospecting championship.

 The jury was decidedly out on cold sales calls and cold mails.
 The odds are stacked against them: they don’t look like they’re packing any punches, in fact, they looked more featherweight than heavyweight.